eth-act/zkevm-benchmark-workload/README.md

 The workspace is organized into several key components:

 - **`crates/metrics`**: Defines common data structures (`WorkloadMetrics`) for storing and serializing benchmark results.
 - **`crates/witness-generator`**: A library that provides functionality for generating benchmark fixture files (`BenchmarkFixture`: individual block + witness pairs) required for stateless block validation by processing standard Ethereum test fixtures or RPC endpoints.
+Supports optional EVM execution trace generation for detailed transaction-level analysis.
 - **`crates/witness-generator-cli`**: A standalone binary that uses the `witness-generator` library to generate fixture files.
 These are saved in the `zkevm-fixtures-input` folder.
 The crate includes Docker support for containerized deployment.
 - **`crates/ere-hosts`**: A standalone binary that runs benchmarks across different zkVM platforms using pre-generated fixture files from `zkevm-fixtures-input`.
 - **`crates/benchmark-runner`**: Provides utilities for running benchmarks across different zkVM implementations.